deniszholob/factorio-cheat-sheet/CONTRIBUTING.md

 **If you are working on an existing issue, please claim it with your comment, so there is no duplicate work.**

 ## What you will need before you begin:
 1. Ensure NodeJS version 12.16.3 LTS is installed on your system.
 2. Clone the repository.
 3. Run `npm install` in the folder that you've just cloned to ensure you have all dependencies that are needed for development.

+## Hidden Files in VSCode
+Some files are hidden in vscode by default, see the `files.exclude` option in the [settings file](.vscode/settings.json)

+There is a [recommended extension](.vscode/extensions.json) `adrianwilczynski.toggle-hidden` that allows to easily toggle hidden files on and off
 ## Guide on making a new cheat-sheet:
 If you're making a new cheat-sheet; follow the belt-throughput example:
 * Make a new JSON data in `assets/data`.
 * Make a new component in `src/app/views/cheat-sheets` (Include the component in the `index.ts` and `app.module.ts` files).